wavefrontHQ/docs/pages/doc/wavefront_data_ingestion.md

 ### Get Metrics from a Cloud Provider

 Cloud integrations use a different setup process than other integrations.
-You log in to the cloud service, and give Wavefront read access to the metrics that you're interested in.
+You log in to the cloud service, and give the Wavefront service read access to the metrics that you're interested in.
 There's no need to install or set up a Wavefront proxy.

 We support integrations for the most popular cloud services.
 This doc set has customization information for example, for [AWS Metrics Integration](integrations_aws_metrics.html), [AWS ECS Integration](integrations_aws_ecs.html), [AWS Lambda Functions](integrations_aws_lambda.html), and [Pivotal Container Service](integrations_pks.html).